apeunit/neueux/content/articles/03_recovery.md

 * Many people don't have anyone else in their social circle who uses cryptocurrencies.
 Finding guardians might be difficult for them since having a wallet is a requirement to being a guardian.
 * It might take a considerable amount of time to recover your wallet.
 You will have to contact the majority of your guardians and ask them to approve the reinstatement of your wallet or a transaction that exceeds your spending limit.
   * This might be incredibly frustrating if you have to make an important payment, and now you have to wait for your guardians to approve your transaction or reinstatement.
-* Due to the transparent nature of blockchain, if someone knows your address, they can see how many cryptocurrencies you own and your entire transaction history.
+* Due to the transparent nature of Blockchain, if someone knows your address, they can see how many cryptocurrencies you own and your entire transaction history.
 When you add someone (friends or family) as a guardian, they will know your address.
   * A big part of what makes social recovery wallets so appealing is that friends and family (instead of corporations and other devices) are your "guardians" and can potentially help you recover your wallet.
 However, many people might be uncomfortable with their social circle knowing about their personal wealth and  transactions.
     * Imagine you would like to buy something that you are embarrassed about and that is over your spending limit.
 You would have to ask your Guardians if they could approve this embarrassing transaction.